 By Russ and Tiña De Maris

-A walk-around of the RV one day caused a “double take” when passing the LP cylinders on the A-frame.
+A walk-around of the RV awhile ago caused a “double take” when passing the LP cylinders on the A-frame.
 The high pressure rubber pigtail — the one that goes between the LP cylinder and the pressure regulator — was blasted apart at the fitting.
 The parts for the repair were cheap enough, a couple of bucks, but that freshly filled cylinder belched its contents into the atmosphere.
-Total cost: about $25.
+Total cost at that time: about $25.
 Still, that was cheap when compared to “what could have happened.”

 I got to head-scratching.
 How many of us have rubber gas lines with pressed fittings inside our rigs?
 They’re a popular aftermarket add-on when it comes to installing a catalytic or blue-flame style heater.
 Simply find a nearby copper gas line, pop open a fitting, screw on that new rubber line and run it out to the new heater.
 A quick, cheap fix.